sardev08/panther/docs/gitbook/quick-start.md

 ## Security

+Safety and data security is a very high priority for the Panther Labs team.
+If you have discovered a security vulnerability in our codebase, we would appreciate your help in disclosing it to us in a responsible manner.

+Security issues identified in any of the open-source codebases maintained by Panther Labs or any of our commercial offerings should be reported via email to [security@runpanther.io](mailto:security@runpanther.io).
+Panther Labs is committed to working together with researchers and keeping them updated throughout the patching process.
+Researchers who responsibly report valid security issues will be publicly credited for their efforts (if they so choose).

-Your data is always under your control and encrypted both in transit and at rest.
-All created AWS infrastructure is least-privilege and deployed with AWS CloudFormation.
+The data passed through Panther is always under your control and encrypted both in transit and at rest.
+All supporting AWS infrastructure is least-privilege and deployed with AWS CloudFormation.

 ### Privacy